 B.A.
-(University of California-Berkeley); M.A.
-(Columbia University/Union Theological Seminary); Ph.D.
-(University of Southern California); Professor of Social Ethics and President of Hartford Seminary Specialization: Environmental Ethics, Social Ethics, Globalization and Ethics issues of our time-the environment, economic distribution, international relations, gender relations-are issues which have considerable and complex ethical dimensions.
+(University of California-Berkeley);

+M.A.
+(Columbia University/Union Theological Seminary);

+Ph.D.
+(University of Southern California);

+Professor of Social Ethics and President of Hartford Seminary

+Specialization: Environmental Ethics, Social Ethics, Globalization and Ethics

+Heidi Hadsell works in the area of social ethics, which is where the religious and secular worlds often come together.
+She is interested in religious values and how they both inform and are informed by the wider social world.
+Many of the most urgent issues of our time-the environment, economic distribution, international relations, gender relations-are issues which have considerable and complex ethical dimensions.
 The ethical wisdom and reflection required to address these issues are often found within religious traditions and communities which is a way in which these communities can offer something to the larger society.
 Dr. Hadsell teaches and has written in the areas of environmental and economic ethics, as well as the area of ecumenical ethics and global ethics.
 Her latest publication is a chapter entitled "Interfaith Dialogue in Christian Theological Education in North America: Opportunities and Challenges," published in Handbook of Theological Education in World Christianity (Regnum Books International, 2010).